Penaz91/The_Glitch/README.md

 # The Glitch

+## This project is abandoned in favor of a full rewrite
+## This repository is kept only for historical purposes

 A little platform game where you have to use some (volountarily inserted) glitches to get to the next level, but be careful!
 Sometimes glitches are against you too

 ###Glitches completely implemented so far: